frogstar-world-b/Graph-NNs/README.md

     - Dataset: [MUTAG](https://paperswithcode.com/dataset/mutag) dataset represents chemical compounds, specifically mutagenic and non-mutagenic molecules.
 The graphs in the dataset describe the structure of these chemical compounds, with nodes representing atoms and edges representing chemical bonds.

 Visualizing embeddings is utilized in all notebooks to assess how well the GNN representation resembles the community-structure of the graph(s).

+Finally, reading the first five chapters of [Graph Representation Learning by William L. Hamilton](https://www.cs.mcgill.ca/~wlh/grl_book/) is highly recommended to get comfortable with graph theory and graph neural networks lingo before you dive into code.
+The book provides intution, mathematical proofs, and explanations important to understanding why GNNs work, and and why/how different architectures impact model performance.

 ## References: